Vibration-Testing/vibrationtesting/readme.rst

 To run, I recommend you open a `Jupyter <https://jupyter.org>`_ notebook by using ``jupyter notebook`` and then type::

-  import vibration_toolbox as vtb
+  import vibrationtesting as vt

 For examples, see the `JupyterNotebooks folder <https://github.com/Vibration-Testing/vibrationtesting/tree/master/JupyterNotebooks>`_.
-Some of these have interactive capabilities that are only apparent when you run them yourself instead of just looking at them on github.
+(In flux- also look in doc/Tutorials for now) Some of these have interactive capabilities that are only apparent when you run them yourself instead of just looking at them on github.
 Unfortunately our organization of these still leaves a little to be desired.

 Installation of current code
 ____________________________